 It is always best to clearly delineate the powers of the mandatary.
 You would then be authorizing them to act only for a specific purpose.
 For example, a mandate may only be for the sale of your property under the conditions you have set.
 The mandatary must then only perform the acts necessary to achieve this goal.

-A protection mandate is a document in which you choose one or more people to take care of you and your property if you become incapable.
+A protection mandate is a document in which you choose one or more people to take care of you and your property if you are declared incapable by the court.

 The power of attorney is only for the management of property and affairs and may not be used for decisions relating to medical and personal care.